How much does it cost to start a podcast? Less than you might think!

-When I use this mic for Skype calls, people always comment on the voice clarity, saying it sounds like I’m right there in the same room.
+Whenever I used this mic, my guests always comment on the voice clarity, saying it sounds like I’m right there in the same room.
 And the best part is it plugs right into your USB port so you don’t need any extra fancy mixer equipment.

 When we think of the 80/20 rule, it definitely applies here.
-The Audio-Technica mic will get you probably better than 80% of the sound quality as the Heil, for less than 20% of the cost.
+These inexpensive dynamic mics will get you probably better than 80% of the sound quality as the more expensive options, for perhaps 20% of the cost.